sebastian-struecker/simple-feature-toggles/docs/index.md

 hero:
   name: "simple-feature-toggles"
   text: "Easy to integrate Feature Toggles for your applications"
   tagline: Ready to use in minutes
+  image:
+    src: icons/logo.png
+    alt: simple-feature-toggles
   actions:
     - theme: brand
       text: Quickstart